scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/china.md

 ![An image of China outlined on a map](/assets/images/country_maps/09-China.png)

 ## The benefits of selling to China
-The World Bank rates China as the 46th easiest country in the world to do business with.
+The [World Bank](http://www.doingbusiness.org/en/rankings) rates China as the 46th easiest country in the world to do business with.

-This is because China has:
+China’s a good place to export to because it has:

 * a huge, growing number of people and businesses
 * a stable economy

-China is also a good place for Scottish businesses to export to because:
+It’s also a good place for Scottish businesses to export to because:

 * UK brands have a positive reputation there
 * it will be the world’s biggest buyer of luxury goods in 2020